jangsus1/ML-Fall24-Team7/docs/FINAL.md

 - Develop a model capable of distinguishing user activity with high accuracy.
 - Preserve user privacy by using non-invasive data collection methods.
+- Enable real-time inference so that current action can be predicted without any delays.

 ## Literature Review